ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 - `thread_meshcop_lib.h` for building and parsing the Thread mesh commissioning protocol TLV messages.
 - `thread_net_config_api.h` for making neighbour discovery (ND) data requests.
 - `net_polling_api.h` for configuring the Thread node's sleep mode and polling interval.
+- `net_interface.h` for configuring and controlling the nanostack.

 #### Thread devices you can build on Mbed OS